timwegner/DDPG-Continuous-Control/README.md

 **Reward function:** The reward is given to each agent individually: A reward of +0.1 is given each step the agent's arm is in its individual target location.

-**DDPG structure:** Similar to Google DeepMind's paper, ["Continuous Control with Deep Reinforcement Learning"] (https://arxiv.org/abs/1509.02971), the adopted learning algorithm is a DDPG algorithm.
+**DDPG structure:** Similar to Google DeepMind's paper, ["Continuous Control with Deep Reinforcement Learning"](https://arxiv.org/abs/1509.02971), the adopted learning algorithm is a DDPG algorithm.
 DDPG is a model-free policy-based reinforcement learning algorithm where agents learn by observing state spaces with no prior knowledge of the environment.
 Learning improves by using policy gradient optimization.

 DDPG is an Actor-Critic model:
 * The Actor is a policy-based algorithm with high variance, taking relatively long to converge